ShiroTeky/poiexport-colorhash/README.md

-# QGIS GPS Point of Interest Exporter by color
+# QGIS GPS Point of Interest Exporter by color based on POI Exporter plugin

 The ***POI Exporter ColorHash*** plugin was designed to create points of interest used by **Garmin GPS** devices, but may work for other devices as well.
 Please let me know if it works for your brand.
 If there is a slight change that is needed to support your GPS device, let me know and I may be able to implement it.
 The only reason it has not been tested on other devices is because I only have Garmin devices.